View on GitHub

 Concept

-We prioritize simple and easily maintainable TOML descriptions.
+Prioritizes simple and maintainable TOML descriptions.

 Usage Scenarios

-If you need more advanced features, consider other applications.
+For more advanced features, use other applications.

 Development